 Some wineries operate distilleries to produce brandy and fortifying spirits.
 Distilleries and stillage (distillation waste) are not covered by this General Order.

-Stormwater that comes into contact with winery waste is considered winery process water because contacted stormwater will contain process water constituents of concern and is required to be managed as directed by this General Order.
+Stormwater that comes into contact with winery waste contains process water constituents of concern and for that reason is considered winery process water.
+Such contacted stormwater is required to be managed as directed by this General Order.
 This General Order does not cover stormwater controlled and contained separately that does not contact winery waste.

-Domestic wastewater is not covered by this General Order and will need to be permitted by a local agency, a regional water board, or another appropriate entity.
+Domestic wastewater is not covered by this General Order and will need to be permitted by a local agency, a regional water board, or other appropriate entity.

-Wineries produce some domestic wastewater generated by employees and if applicable, visitors.
-In most cases, it is desirable to keep the process and domestic waste streams separated due to the additional requirements imposed to address pathogens in domestic wastewater.
-Process water that contacts domestic wastewater or a domestic wastewater collection, treatment, or disposal system is considered domestic wastewater and management is required as directed by the facility's domestic wastewater permit.
-Regional water board orders for winery process wastewater including the North Coast Water Board Order No. R1-2002-0012 and Central Coast Water Board Order R3-2017-0020 explicitly outline the segregation of domestic and process wastewater systems.
+Wineries produce domestic wastewater generated by employees and visitors.
+It is desirable to keep the process water and domestic wastewater separated due to the additional requirements imposed to address domestic wastewater associated constituents, such as pathogens.
+Regional water board orders for winery process wastewater including the North Coast Water Board Order No. R1-2002-0012 and Central Coast Water Board Order R3-2017-0020 explicitly outline the segregation of domestic wastewater and process water systems.

-Alternative domestic treatment systems may be permitted by local authorities, for example Napa County, that use non-conventional sewage disposal systems treating sewage effluent for subsurface dispersal, including winery process water.
-Limits for these systems vary in stringency and are out of scope for coverage under this General Order.
+Alternative domestic wastewater treatment systems that include treatment of process water may be permitted by local authorities.
+Regulatory limits for these systems vary in stringency and are out of scope for coverage under this General Order.

-Some wineries may allow recreational vehicles (RV) to visit their facilities or use portable toilets to accommodate large events.
+Some wineries may allow recreational vehicles (RVs) to visit their facilities or use portable toilets to accommodate large events.
 Discharges from RV holding tanks or portable toilets may contain chemicals that can pollute groundwater quality.
 Some commercially available products used to control holding tank/portable toilet odors may contain chemicals such as formaldehyde, methyl alcohol, zinc, phenol, or other harmful chemicals.
 These chemicals can kill the bacteria in wastewater treatment systems and cause wastewater to be inadequately treated.
 Inadequately treated wastewater may cause additional problems such as leach field/seepage pit failure, surfacing wastewater, and potential exposure and health risks.
 Discharge of these chemicals to groundwater that creates pollution may result in enforcement activities requiring groundwater remediation.
-This General Order prohibits the discharge of RV holding tank wastewater or portable (chemical) toilet waste to an on-site wastewater treatment system without separate WDRs issued by the regional water board addressing the waste.
+This General Order prohibits the discharge of RV holding tank wastewater or portable (chemical) toilet waste to an onsite wastewater treatment system without separate WDRs issued by the regional water board addressing the waste.

-Use of recycled water is subject to the Uniform Water Recycling Criteria contained in CCR Title 22.
+Use of recycled water is subject to the Uniform Water Recycling Criteria contained in Title 22, Division 4, of the California Code of Regulations.
 Because the use of recycled water requires additional authorization from the regional water board and State Water Board Division of Drinking Water, wineries that produce recycled water subject to Title 22 are not eligible for coverage under this General Order.
-Wineries that commingle wastewater in a way that makes the discharge subject to the Uniform Water Recycling Criteria (CCR, title 22, Division 4) are not eligible for coverage under this General Order.
+Wineries that commingle wastewater in a way that makes the discharge subject to the Uniform Water Recycling Criteria (e.g., irrigate with treated wastewater that contains any amount of treated or untreated domestic waste) are not eligible for coverage under this General Order.

-Dischargers that land apply solids that contain any amount of domestic wastewater associated solids are not covered by this General Order and are subject to the requirements in 40 Code of Federal Regulations (CFR) Part 503.
+Dischargers that land apply solids that contain domestic wastewater associated solids are not covered by this General Order and are subject to the requirements in 40 Code of Federal Regulations (CFR) Part 503.

 Some wineries have existing wastewater systems (e.g., SDS, septic tank and leach field) that treat commingled process water and domestic wastewater.

-Wineries with these existing systems shall be modified so that process water is managed and treated separately and is no longer commingled with domestic wastewater in order to maintain coverage under this General Order.
+Wineries with these existing systems must be modified so that process water is managed and treated separately and is no longer commingled with domestic wastewater in order to maintain coverage under this General Order.